wcarss/toy-metrics-collector/README.md

 toy metrics collector listening on port 35813
 ```

-If you see the above, it means your server is running!
-You can now visit http://localhost:3030 (**note that it's port 3030, not 35813!**) in a web browser on your computer to see the toy metrics dashboard, create calls, and view call metrics.
+That means your server is running!
+You can now visit http://localhost:35813 in a web browser on your computer to see the toy metrics dashboard, create calls, and view call metrics.

 #### Docker Command Administrivia

-If you're running the container in the background using `-d`, you might want to know about the following commands:
+You might want to know about the following commands:

 - `docker ps` will show you the list of docker images that are running, and the name of this running container, something like `a8302f951946`
 - `docker logs <container name>` will show you the logs that would be printed to the foreground if you had not run the container using `-d`